Edward Fredkin, Carneigie-Mellon, Pittsburgh, PA

 In 1980, I diverged.
 I should have knocked on your door.
 Your vitae is far more fascinating than I had ever anticipated.
 Instead, I went back to a company that I had started in 1972 (it was primarily a service bureau based on the IBM System 34, then /38 and AS/400).
 We made a few bucks selling our own home-cooked version of word processing to 10,000+ business around the world (competing directly with Wang).

 Later, while creating a two-tiered distribution system for IBM (as a consultant), I also got them to be the founding sponsor of our weekly, half-hour television show about best business practices as well as entrepreneurship, ethics, and generosity.
 That went on for over 50 seasons on PBS-TV stations throughout the USA and via the VOA-TV on thousands of stations around the world.

 It was a good run.

 We sort-of, kind-of slowed down; I am in the process of “giving” the show away while living in New Orleans in our “own home” for the first time in about 20 years.

 I was helping out a nephew and took over this high school geometry classes for a day.
-We were talking about the platonic solids and I had them making very large models with plastic tetrahedrons and octahedrons.
+We were talking about the platonic solids and I had them making very large models with clear plastic tetrahedrons and octahedrons (that I personally manufactured from my own molds).
 At one point, we made a pseudo-dodecahedron of twelve pentagonal clusters of five tetrahedrons.
-Of course, it was a bit sloppy, but I was delighted to find so many odd tetrahedrons and an icosahedron (of twelve tetrahedrons) in the center.
+Of course, it was a bit sloppy, but I was delighted to find so many odd tetrahedrons and an icosahedrons (of twelve tetrahedrons) in the center.

 At that point, we reverse ordered the sequence and just used the Planck length, multiplied by two and then kept right on multiplying until we were in the vicinity of the Observable Universe.
 There were just 202 notations.

 Why haven’t we seen that chart anywhere?
 Is it meaningful?
 Can geometries be consistently and meaningfully extended throughout it all?